-With those kinds of software upgrades, at least you have a reasonable chance of a subsequent version fixing whatever problem was created by prematurely upgrading.
+With software upgrades, at least you have a reasonable chance of a subsequent version fixing whatever problem was created by prematurely upgrading.
 That’s one of the nice things about software.
 With hardware, the manufacturer may or may not fix the problem due to the cost and scale involved.
 So being a hardware early adopter can carry a particularly high cost.

 Another recent change in habit is that I am more inclined to buy a proven, battle-tested design.
 When the iPhone 8 and X were announced, I waited for a few months… and then bought the iPhone 8.
-While the iPhone X’s new screen, Face ID, and other shiny features had their appeal, I ultimately decided these less-tested first-generation components would be less likely to provide me with a reliable and trouble-free experience than Touch ID and the other more-proven iPhone 8 design choices.
+While the iPhone X’s new screen, Face ID, and other shiny features had their appeal, I ultimately decided these first-generation components would be less likely to provide me with a reliable and trouble-free experience than Touch ID and the other more-proven iPhone 8 design choices.